-All posts are offered subject to references and DBS checks
+All posts are offered subject to references, pre-employment checks and enhanced DBS check

 How do I become a teacher at Richard Cloudesley School?

-We advertise all new full-time and permanent vacancies in the Times Education Supplement (TES) and in the Jobs Go Public website.
+We advertise all new full-time and permanent vacancies in the Times Education Supplement (TES) and on the Islington website.

-We advertise all our full-time and personal vacancies on Jobs Go Public website.
+We advertise all our full-time and personal vacancies on the Islington website.
 The good news is that you do not need previous experience but you must be able to offer the following:

 • A good standard of education including a grade C GCSE Maths and English or equivalent;